percona/k8spg-docs/docs/update.md

 ### Semi-automatic upgrade

-Semi-automatic update of Percona Distribution for PostgreSQL should be used with the Operator version 1.0.0 or earlier.
-For all newer versions, use automatic update instead.

 The following command will allow you to update the Operator to current version (use the name of your cluster instead of the `<cluster-name>` placeholder).